jkeane13/quick-timer/README.md

 ![Quick Timer](./img/quick_timer.png)

-Quick and easy timer with a duck quack alarm
+Quick and easy timer with a digital watchclock display and progress bar

 ## Features
+- Displays a real-time progress bar showing countdown progress
+- Digital watchclock display showing remaining time
+- Pause and quit the timer with keyboard controls
 - Starts a timer based on hours minutes and seconds, sequentially separated with spaces
 - Start a timer by clock finish time (eg. 4:30)